swax/NAISYS/docs/multi-machine-plan.md

 | `costs` | `WHERE updated_at > :since` |
 | `run_session` | `WHERE updated_at > :since` |

-Note: `ulid_timestamp(id)` extracts the timestamp from a ULID.
-In practice, ULIDs can be compared lexicographically to a ULID generated from the `since` timestamp.
+Note: ULIDs are lexicographically sortable by time.
+To avoid table scans, convert the `since` timestamp to a ULID prefix (e.g., `ulid.encodeTime(sinceMs, 10) + '0'.repeat(16)`) and compare directly: `WHERE id > :since_ulid`.
+This uses the primary key index efficiently.

 ### Runner Behavior